-Josie grew up in the beautiful countryside of Vermont.
-She attended Amherst College where she majored in Economics and Environmental Studies and graduated magna cum laude and Phi Beta Kappa.
+Josie grew up in the woods of Vermont before attending Amherst College, where she majored in Economics and Environmental Studies and graduated magna cum laude and Phi Beta Kappa.
 She was awarded the James R. Nelson Prize for her health economics senior thesis.
-While at Amherst, she played for the women’s ice hockey team, which won two national championships during her tenure, and was a Resident Counselor, overseeing upperclassmen dorms.
+While at Amherst, she played for the women’s ice hockey team, which won two national championships during her tenure.
 After graduating, Josie went to work as a research assistant for two health economists at the Harvard School of Public Health.
 She is currently an MD candidate at Harvard Medical School.

-In her free time, Josie likes to cook, read, and travel and tries to spend as much time outside as possible with her dog.
-Most often, you will find her running, biking, cross-country skiing, telemark skiing, and hiking.
-She also continues to play ice hockey, lacrosse, and tennis, and she coaches youth soccer.
+In her free time, Josie likes to cook, read, travel, and generally spend as much time outside as possible.
+She continues to play ice hockey, runs trail ultramarathons, enjoys backpacking, and loves cross-country and telemark skiing.